RoyalBlue66/RoyalBlue66.github.io/README.md

 <section id="world">
   <span class="section-label">Foundations</span>
   <h2 class="section-title">How This World Works</h2>
-  <p class="section-intro">Terra-Gaia runs on code.
+  <p class="section-intro">Rhea runs on code.
 When god died and reality began to collapse, the first Genius built the Foundation Engine — rewriting existence itself as a stable system.
 Everything since has been built on that foundation.</p>
   <div class="world-grid">
     <div class="world-card">
       <span class="world-card-icon">⚙️</span>